arXiv/arxiv-feed/README.md

 This is a RSS and Atom feed service that reads from the production database and produces feeds.

+## to install
+poetry install

+## to run
+python main.py

+note that without a database connection running feed locally isn't very interesting, the most recent local data is 2023-20-27 in the math category

+## to run connected to GCP databases
+export SQLALCHEMY_DATABASE_URI to the main gcp database URI

+## to test
+unset SQLALCHEMY_DATABASE_URI

+pytest

+### below is things left over from the original build of feed - unsure of current use/ functionality, but keeping in case they are useful

 ## Development environment

 ### Running the development server